citcit/standingwave/README.txt

 CONTENTS

 main/
-        The StandingWave2 code library and SWC.
+        The StandingWave code library and SWC.

 test/
-        A FlexUnit test suite for StandingWave2.
+        A FlexUnit test suite for StandingWave.

 example/
-        A simple example demonstrating library features.
+        A simple example demonstrating StandingWave features.

 soundworld/
-        A simple visual editor for an imaginary "notation" based on the Moccasin project.
+        A simple visual editor for an imaginary "notation" based on the Google Code Moccasin library.
+Look at the com.joeberkovitz.simpleworld.editor.SoundRenderer
+        class to go straight to the code where the sound is generated.

 FLASH and FLEX VERSION REQUIREMENTS